vicinityh2020/vicinity-agent/agent-service/get-started/getstarted.rst

     GET http://localhost:9997/agent/configuration

 You can check it in your browser.
-You should see
+You should see similar content

 ::